Breaking down sugar consumption

 Here’s a scenario that you’re probably familiar with.
 It’s 3 in the afternoon and you’ve got the post-lunch lull.
 You need a quick “pick me up,” so you reach for a Red Bull or some Skittles.
 You know you shouldn’t but you do it anyway.
 Great, now I have guilt, you think.
 Well guess what, this happens to just about everyone, so don’t feel too bad.
 Let’s get started breaking down sugar consumption.

 Many people count on a quick sugar high to get over the afternoon hump, but too much sugar can damper your marathon training plans.
-In this post I’ll discuss sugar, the good the bad and the delicious.
+In this post, I’ll discuss sugar, the good the bad, and the delicious.

 Sugar is addictive.
 Why?
 As a chemical compound, sugar releases, the “feel good” neurotransmitter dopamine in the brain, which leads to feelings of joy and pleasure.
-In a study performed at University of Bordeaux in France, Dr. Serge Ahmed and his research team discovered that sugar “is much more rewarding and probably more addictive than intravenous cocaine.”
+In a study performed at the University of Bordeaux in France, Dr. Serge Ahmed and his research team discovered that sugar “is much more rewarding and probably more addictive than intravenous cocaine.”
 Their findings, “clearly demonstrate that intense sweetness can surpass cocaine reward, even in drug-sensitized and drug-addicted individuals.”

 When people talk about cutting out sugar in their diet, they are usually talking about refined sugars.
 Candy, donuts, sodas, are among a few in the refined sugar category, but there are differences in the type of sugar out there.
 On a molecular level sugar is made up of glucose and fructose.
 Believe it or not, one type of sugar is not better or worse for you.
 Excess of any type of sugar will lead to gain weight even if you are training for a marathon.
 The difference is that fructose and glucose affect your body differently and are processed differently.

-- Glucose, can be metabolized by nearly every cell in the body and requires a release of insulin into the bloodstream in order to be completely processed.
+This can be metabolized by nearly every cell in the body and requires a release of insulin into the bloodstream in order to be completely processed.
 There have been studies done that look at the effects of glucose and fructose.
 They found that both kinds of sugars contributed to weight gain when consumed in excess, but fructose was commonly linked to a higher risk for other ailments like heart attack and stroke.

 Sugar straight from cane and beets is natural, but most of the sugars we consume today are known as refined sugars.
 This refining process removes the good essential nutrients from sugar which results in foods with nothing but calories.